adrhill/julia-ml-course/website/common-mistakes.md

 ### 💡 Loops are perfectly fine

 In NumPy and MATLAB, code is commonly vectorized.
-This is done to call for-loops in C/C++ instead of the much slower high-level languages.
+This is done to internally run for-loops in C/C++ code instead of the much slower Python and MATLAB.
 In Julia, for-loops are highly performant and don't need to be avoided -- both loops and vectorization can be used.

 Refer to the lists of notheworthy differences from [Python](https://docs.julialang.org/en/v1/manual/noteworthy-differences/#Noteworthy-differences-from-Python)